panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 myCat instanceof Cat; // => true
 ```

-But some behavior of `typeof` and `instanceof` can be confusing, especially at the edge case values like `null` or arrays.
-You have to be aware of them in advance.
+But some behavior of `typeof` and `instanceof` can be confusing.
+Especially at the edge cases.
+You have to be aware of the type checking pitfalls in advance.

-Let's see the 5 common pitfalls of `typeof` and `instanceof`, and how to solve them.
-As well as other type checking tips.
+This post explains 5 common pitfalls you might encouter when using `typeof` and `instanceof`.
+Plus you'll find useful type checking best practices.

 ## 1. The type of null